snowplow-archive/snowplow.github.com/_posts/2014-10-15-snowplow-php-tracker-0.2.0-released.md

 - The network user id: `$subject->setNetworkUserId("nuid")`.

+- The domain user id: `$subject->setDomainUserId("duid")`.

-All of these bits of information will be passed with every event.
+All of these bits of information will be passed with every event sent from the tracker instance.

 <div class="html">
 <h2><a name="debug">3.
 Debug mode added</a></h2>